codership/documentation/galeracluster/source/kb/index.rst

    .. rst-class:: list-abstract

-      When several transactions try to commit at the same time, ``GROUP COMMIT`` will force them to be flushed to the disk with a single system call, rather than a system call for each commit.
-This can greatly improves the throughput of TPS.
+      When several transactions try to commit simultaneously, ``GROUP COMMIT`` flushes them to the disk with a single system call, rather than a call for each, greatly improving performance.

    .. rst-class:: rubric-2 list-sub-header